mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/install/install-airgapped/index.md

   You must have Docker installed on the host where the Konvoy command line interface (CLI) will run.
   For example, if you are installing Konvoy on your laptop, be sure the laptop has a supported version of Docker.

-- [kubectl][install_kubectl] v1.20.5 or later
+- [kubectl][install_kubectl] v1.20.6 or later

   To enable interaction with the running cluster, you must have `kubectl` installed on the host where the Konvoy command line interface (CLI) will run.

 - The `konvoy_air_gapped.tar.bz2` that will contain the required artifacts to perform an air-gapped installation.

 - If you would like to use Kommander for multi-cluster management capabilities, you need to exercise additional configuration steps.
-Please refer to the [Kommander air-gapped installation documentation][kommander_air_gapped_install].
+Refer to the [Kommander air-gapped installation documentation][kommander_air_gapped_install].

 ## Control plane nodes